ZeroInfinite/fta-devops/mobile-devops/articles/hockey-app.md

 ### Updating version information for Android
 Version information for Android apps is stored in the AndroidManifest.xml file.
 In particular you want to look at **versionCode** and **versionName** attributes. **versionCode** is an internal number that increases each time there is a new version available while **versionName** is a display value that is represented to your users.
 More information about versioning is available in the [Android documentation](https://developer.android.com/studio/publish/versioning.html).

-In this sample we will modify our build process to increment the versionCode on each new build and update versionName to take the name of our build number from VSTS.
+In this sample we will modify our build process to set versionCode to a unique, increasing value (such as the current date) and update versionName to take the name of our build number from VSTS.
 1. If you have not already completed the code signing process above, in the CreditCardValidation.Droid project, create a new folder called **Build**.
 2. Add a new PowerShell file called **UpdateAndroidVersions.ps1**
     * Add the following code to the PowerShell file